Last updated: August 2022 Review Date: August 2023

 8.5 Submissions must be made with supporting evidence; where evidence is awaited, the University Extenuating Circumstances may defer decisions, and authorise the Chair to act on their behalf without calling a further panel.

-9.1 A Request for Extension to Submission Deadline may be approved or rejected and the outcome will be communicated to the student by email no more than 5 working days of receipt by the Faculty/Programme Administration.
+9.1 A Request for Extension to Submission Deadline may be approved or rejected and the outcome will be communicated to the student by email to the student email address no more than 5 working days of receipt by the Faculty/Programme Administration.

-9.2 A University level Extenuating Circumstances claim may be approved or rejected and the outcome will be communicated to the student by email within 15 working days of Sub Board meeting.
+9.2 A University level Extenuating Circumstances claim may be approved or rejected and the outcome will be communicated to the student by email to the student email address within 15 working days of Sub Board meeting.

 9.3 If a claim for extenuating circumstances is granted on the basis of serious ill-health, it is likely that the University will require a medical note advising fitness to return to studies to be authorised, before the student can continue.